 (a) The power of the landlords.
 Establishing the perpetrators of a crime, even the killing of a dog, would nowadays require evidence and due process.
 However, in the Ireland of 1821, the landlord was the law.
 Such was his power, he could force 19 of his tenants to go before a Justice of the Peace and be made to swear an oath that they were not involved, and that they had no knowledge of the persons who were.
 The document (see Figure 1 and full text below) is the sworn statement by 19 farmers validated by a Justice of the Peace.
 All of the farmers are illiterate, and sign their statement with an X (see illustration above).

 In 1821, when this document was created, the concept of innocence until proven guilty was not a consideration for Mr Hutchinson.This ability of many landlords to use the law to their own ends was commented upon by independent commentators on Irish affairs.
-There were of course benevolent landlords who treated their tenants fairly.
+There were also, of course, benevolent landlords who treated their tenants fairly.
 One Canadian visitor to Ireland captured the situation well in saying that “To fix the rent, to collect the rent, to make rules as whim or cupidity dictates, to enforce them, in many instances with great brutality, is the sole business of the landlord; and the whole power of the Executive of England is at his back.
 Other views of visitors on the power and activities of landlords are outlined in our article Eyewitnesses to our ancestors.

 This power was guaranteed by their ownership of the land, and their legal ability to rent their land on whatever terms they wished, which was usually ‘at will’, i.e. the tenant could be ejected at any time.
 Tenants, who were the vast majority of the rural population were therefore highly dependent on landlords for their income and housing.
 This dependency made them wary of incurring landlord displeasure.
 Access to courts was unwise, as the land-owners or their peers were usually the magistrates in local courts and also occupied all other public positions.
 Catholics had been barred from such positions during most of the previous 120 years, and although these ‘Penal Laws‘ were gradually being relaxed, power did not change hands quickly.
 In later decades this power gradually crumbled in the face of several factors, including a popular movement called the Land League.